 - If you are taking warfarin, talk with your doctor.
 You may need to have your blood work checked more closely while you are taking it with this medicine (tamoxifen tablets).

 - This medicine may stop you from having a period (menstrual bleeding) for some time.
 This is not a method of birth control.

 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.

 - Use birth control that does not have hormones in it like a condom.
 Do this for as long as you take this medicine (tamoxifen tablets) and for 2 months after you stop taking it.

-- If you get pregnant while taking this medicine or within 2 months after your last dose, call your doctor right away.
+- If you get pregnant while taking this medicine (tamoxifen tablets) or within 2 months after your last dose, call your doctor right away.